 Should you take the ACT or Digital SAT?

-Though many schools adopted test-optional policies at the start of the pandemic, many competitive institutions are now reinstating their standardized testing requirements.
-Schools like Dartmouth, Harvard, and Brown now require students to submit test scores as a part of their college applications, while other schools, such as the UC schools, are test-blind and will not consider test scores even if submitted.
+Though many schools adopted flexible standardized test requirements at the start of the pandemic, many competitive institutions are now reinstating their standardized testing requirements.
+Schools like Dartmouth, Georgetown and MIT now require students to submit test scores as a part of their college applications, while other schools, such as the UC schools, are test-blind and will not consider test scores even if submitted.
 Since the majority of colleges that consider standardized test scores will accept both the ACT and the SAT and have no preference for either test, we recommend that students choose to focus on one exam.
-Multiple factors can be used to determine whether a student should take the ACT or the SAT.
+Multiple factors can be used in determining whether a student should take the ACT or the SAT.

 KEY TIP